Astarakee/bone_anomaly/README.md

 ```
 python main.py -h
 ```
-This will return the list of argument that are required by the user.
+This will return the list of arguments that are required by the user.
 Mandatory input is:

 ```
 "--input_dir" : the directory to the input nifti volumes that are going to be processed and analyzed.

+There exist also some other optional inputs that may not be changed.
+The current values are the optial ones.

 ```
+"n_slice": "70" : The slices to be analyzed.
+"step_size": 1  : The step size between the slices.
+"res_thr": 400  : Threshold value.
 ```
 "nifti_dir": "PathToNiftiFiles/" : This should be the directory to the Nifti volumes.
 "checkpoint_dir": "PathToModelCheckPoints": This should be the directory to the model weights.